paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 # **But...?**

 ^
-But now that I take another squint, there's something that worries me a bit.
+But now that I take another squint, there's something else that worries me a bit.
 It might be nothing, but I'm now concerned with...

 ---
 [.header: #333333, alignment(center), text-scale(3.0), Lato Bold]